analogdevicesinc/no-OS/README.md

   * If you want to use the most stable code base, always use the [latest release branch]( https://github.com/analogdevicesinc/no-OS/branches/all?utf8=%E2%9C%93&query=201).

-  * If you want to use the greatest and latest, check out the master branch.
+  * If you want to use the greatest and latest, check out the main branch.

 ## Support